indamutsa/mongo-cluster/README.md

 **Congratulations!** 🎉 You've successfully deployed a MongoDB sharded cluster on Kubernetes using `kind`.
 Keep exploring and optimizing your deployments.

 ---

-I hope this detailed guide aids in deploying and managing your MongoDB cluster on Kubernetes.